Awguhst/PolyPredictGNN/README.md

 **Dual SMILES Inputs**: Takes separate SMILES strings for the polymer and solvent, predicting the polymer's solubility in the solvent.

-Both models use **GNN-based architectures** with enhancements tailored to predict thermal properties (Tg, Tm) and solubility, combining graph embeddings with molecular descriptors for accurate predictions.
+Both models use **GNN-based architectures** with enhancements tailored to predict thermal properties Tg, Tm and Solubility, combining graph embeddings with molecular descriptors for accurate predictions.

 ---